NASCAR 21: Ignition: Downloadable content

 On November 11, 2021, a downloadable content (DLC) package was released featuring Darlington Raceway themed throwbacks.
-Cars from the 2021 Goodyear 400 throwback round were featured, and a second NASCAR Hall of Fame member, Darrell Waltrip, was added, which like Bill Elliott in the Champions Edition, players can race as him, using a 2018–2021 Gen 6 Chevrolet Camaro with his 1992 Southern 500 winner paint scheme.
+Cars from the 2021 Goodyear 400 throwback round were featured, and a second NASCAR Hall of Fame member, Darrell Waltrip.

 The game was later updated on November 18, 2021, with patch v.1.25, with fixes and additional hardware support.
-On December 7, 2021 the game was updated to version 1.3.0 which added more wheel support and options while fixing some minor bugs.
+On December 7, 2021, the game was updated to version 1.3.0 which added more wheel support and options while fixing some minor bugs.
 Three days later, a "Patriotic Pack" was released which included NASCAR legend Matt Kenseth in his 2003 championship paint scheme.
 January 25, 2022 saw the release of another patch, which included the addition of stages and other bug fixes.
 Two days later, the "Playoff Pack" was added with 80+ new schemes and NASCAR legend Bobby Labonte with his Interstate Batteries paint scheme.
 In February 2022, there was another update which saw the addition of a test mode for the No. 78 Live Fast Motorsports 2022 Ford Mustang at Daytona International Speedway.
 In April 2022, Motorsport Games announced that there would be no new NASCAR title for the 2022 NASCAR Cup Series, but instead a DLC for the 2022 NCS season, in which came out October 6.